approaches

 13+ sessions

-This approach is for those seeking a more in-depth look at their lives: maybe you’ve tried some cognitive behavioural therapy for example, and it hasn’t worked, or you’ve found it all too simplistic.
+This approach is for those seeking a more in-depth look at their lives.